Addiction Treatment Center

 • If you are seeking treatment for opioid addiction, it’s important that you arrive at our office in a semi-withdrawn state to receive medications promptly.
 When you are in a semi-withdrawn state, the medicine will help ease your withdrawal symptoms.
 But, if you are not in withdrawal, the medicine may “override” the opioids already in your system causing severe withdrawal symptoms – this is known as precipitated withdrawal.
 If you are not in a semi-withdrawn state, we will still be happy to see you and make a substance abuse treatment plan to move forward.
 If you take Suboxone too soon after your last dose of opioids, you can experience aches, pains, cramping, and sweating.
 Be completely honest with your treatment team about the last time you used opioids to prevent this discomfort.

-If you are ready to commit to a Suboxone treatment program that combines the medication with individual counseling sessions, group therapy, and family therapy, reach out to your local Suboxone clinic in the Cleveland, Ohio, area.
+If you are ready to explore an addiction treatment program that combines the medication with individual counseling sessions, group therapy, and family therapy, reach out to your local addiction treatment center in the Cleveland, Ohio, area.

-BrightView: The Suboxone Clinic Cleveland, Ohio Relies On
+BrightView: The MAT Program Cleveland, Ohio Relies On

-If you need Suboxone treatment in the Cleveland area, you can count on BrightView.
-Our Suboxone treatment programs address the needs of the whole person for the most effective approach to recovery from OUD.
+If you need addiction treatment in the Cleveland area, you can count on BrightView.
+Our treatment programs using Suboxone address the needs of the whole person for the most effective approach to recovery from OUD.
 Call us today at 888.501.9865 to enroll and start feeling better tomorrow.